gabrield-droid/notes-app-api/README.md

 This is a RESTful API that manages notes.
 It can add, edit, delete, and show notes.
 It is based on [notes-app-back-end](https://github.com/gabrield-droid/notes-app-back-end).

 ### Warning:
-The current configuration allows CORS for all origins, which is insecure for production environments.
-You could implement authentication or configure the CORS securely yourself as workarounds.
+The current configuration allows CORS for all origins, which can be insecure in production environments.
+To mitigate this, consider implementing authentication or configuring CORS with more restrictive settings.

 ## Data structure:
 Data example: